 Our sewing machines need covers so dust and sunlight don’t get into the essential parts.

 My Janome 6600 P (which is the best sewing machine for advanced sewists, by the way) came with a plain white plastic cover which I used for years but I have always wanted to make some soft fabric cover that looks beautiful.
-And as I started to do some simple quilting I have decided that quilted sewing machine cover is a good beginner quilting project.
+And as I started to do some simple quilting I decided that a quilted sewing machine cover is a good beginner quilting project.

 This is the image of the cover I made.